Ty-Thetravelguy/weather-way-mp2/README.md

 ### Future Development Business Wants

-1. Data Collection and Analysis: Gather data on user preferences and behaviour to refine and personalize the service offering, enhancing user satisfaction and the platform's value proposition.
+1. Data Collection and Analysis: Gather data on user preferences and behaviour to refine and personalise the service offering, enhancing user satisfaction and the platform's value proposition.
 2. Monetisation Strategies: Develop revenue models through advertising, partnerships with local businesses (like cafes, museums, and music venues), and premium subscription options offering additional features.

 ## User Needs